plentymarkets/plugin-elastic-export-shopzilla-de/meta/documents/user_guide_en.md

 By installing this plugin you will receive the export format **ShopzillaDE-Plugin**.
 Use this format to exchange data between plentymarkets and Shopzilla.
 It is required to install the Plugin Elastic export from the plentyMarketplace first before you can use the format **ShopzillaDE-Plugin** in plentymarkets.

 Once both plugins are installed, you can create the export format **ShopzillaDE-Plugin**.
-Refer to the [Exporting data formats for price search engines](https://knowledge.plentymarkets.com/en/basics/data-exchange/export-import/exporting-data#30) page of the manual for further details about the individual format settings.
+Refer to the [Elastic Export](https://knowledge.plentymarkets.com/en/basics/data-exchange/elastic-export) page of the manual for further details about the individual format settings.

 Creating a new export format: